vilash99/indeed_jobs_scraper_selenium/README.md

-# Multi-Threaded Web Scraper in Python
+# Indeed.com Jobs Scraper in Python with Selenium Library

 ## Installation
 1. Clone the repo